 How to Delete an Email Account from the iPhone and iPad

 No longer want an email account on your iPhone, iPad, or iPod?
-Entire email accounts are very easy to remove, so whether you changed jobs, email addresses, an email provider was shut down, or perhaps you just don’t want to get emails for a particular account on your iOS device any more, you can easily delete the entire account in one fell swoop.
+Entire email accounts are very easy to remove from iOS, so whether you changed jobs, email addresses, an email provider was shut down, or perhaps you just don’t want to get emails for a particular account on your iOS device any more, you can easily delete the entire account in one fell swoop.

 It’s important to point out that deleting an email account removes all of its data from the iOS device, including any account specific mail settings, login details, drafts, mail messages, mailbox content, and of course, notifications and alerts for that account will no longer come through either.
 Be sure that is what you are looking to do before proceeding, otherwise you may unintentionally delete something you’d rather keep around on your iPhone/iPad.

-- Open Settings and choose “Mail, Contacts, Calendars”
+- Open the Settings app and choose “Mail, Contacts, Calendars”

-- Under “Accounts” tap on the account you wish to delete
+- Under the “Accounts” section tap on the account you wish to delete

-- Tap the large red “Delete Account” button, and confirm when again when asked to delete the account
+- Confirm the email address / account is accurate, then tap the large red “Delete Account” button, and confirm when again when asked to delete the account

 When you head back to Mail app and you’ll find the mailbox for that account is no longer visible, and you will no longer have the option of sending emails from that address in a new message composition or mail reply screen.